Skip to main content

 • Employment Law

-• Mediated discrimination cases involving national and local corporations with allegations of wrongful termination, retaliatory discharge, sexual harassment, hostile work environment and discrimination based on age, gender and national origin
+• Mediated discrimination cases involving national and local corporations, organizations, and other employers involving allegations of wrongful termination, retaliatory discharge, sexual harassment, hostile work environment and discrimination based on age, gender, national origin, sexual orientation, family status, and other categories

-• Serves as hearing officer in conjunction with university Title IX coordinators; has mediated a range of university disputes including denial of tenure and allegations of various forms of discrimination and retaliation
+• Mediated a range of university disputes including those involving denial of tenure and allegations of various forms of discrimination and retaliation

 • International